garythedog/smart-store-wilkersonderek/README.md

 # P6: BI Insights and Storytelling – Engage (With One Outcome)

-This section documents the work completed for **P6: BI Insights and Storytelling**, where the focus shifts from technical data preparation and warehousing to **communicating insights** in a clear, compelling, and decision‑oriented format.
+This section documents the work completed for **P6: BI Insights and Storytelling**, where the focus shifts from technical data preparation and warehousing to **communicating insights** in a clear, compelling, and decision-oriented format.
 The goal is to demonstrate the ability to analyze prepared data, design meaningful visualizations, and connect insights to a tangible business outcome.

 ---